 My kitten was making a funny sound with his tongue.
 Knowing his habit of eating things with no resemblance to food, I hunted the apartment for something he might have eaten.

-Five years later, my cat is just fine, but the day is cemented in my memory.
+Six years later, my cat is just fine, but the day is cemented in my memory.
 I learned the scary way that the cleaning products we bring into our houses can be dangerous – if not to us, then to our pets or our children.

 Make informed decisions about which chemicals you want in your home: complete a cleaning product inventory to see what hazardous products you have, and decide which you would like to keep or replace.